learn-software-engineering/learn-software-engineering/content/software-engineering/0200-sdlc/06-deployment.en.md

 - Ensures software works correctly before release.
 Thorough testing during deployment can detect bugs and issues missed during development.
 - Reduces risk of failure or downtime in production.
 Rigorous testing in a production-like environment minimizes surprises post-release.
 - Improves user experience.
 Smooth deployments prevent disruptions to business operations and end user workflows.
 - Builds confidence in the software.
-Quality deployments instill trust that the software is reliable and ready for use.
+Quality deployments instil trust that the software is reliable and ready for use.
 - Minimizes cost of fixes post-release.
 It's exponentially cheaper to detect and fix issues during deployment than after production release.
 - Enables quicker time to market.
 Automated deployments allow new features to be released to customers faster.
 - Facilitates continuous delivery.
 Automated deployment capabilities allow for frequent releases of incremental updates.